TNT-JEFFERSON/TERRENEITOR/README.md

 This repository provides information and knowledge regarding the current progress, evolution, and development of our self-driving robot vehicle for the World Robot Olympian (WRO) 2024 competition in the category Future Engineers, which is build and coded by us.

-## TNT - WRO 2024 Future Engineers
+## TNT & Terreneitor - WRO 2024 Future Engineers

-Our name is TNT because we will _explode_ the comptetition, by this meaning we have high hopes of winning!
+The name of our team is TNT, this is because we will _explode_ the comptetition, by this meaning we have high hopes of winning!
+On the other hand, Terreneitor is the name of our autonomous robot.
 We are:

 - Raffaella Salama Arias
 - Emiliana Raquel Guerrero Fermín